Cobot-Maker-Space/tas-art/docs/double3-flaws-and-bugs.md

 The 6 microphones appear as 3 separate stereo devices in Linux when attempting to spawn a `MediaStream`, grouped into front, back, and sides.
 It is therefore absolutely possible to process these 3 input devices into binaural directional sound with the right algorithm, *Double robotics* just didn't do it.

 > The only reasons I can rationalise why they didn't is either a development time constraint, or the *Double 3* [simply isn't powerful enough]() to process the streams into one and despatch them with low enough latency for the driver.

+## 'Highest' performance instability
+As explained in the [battery life trade-off](), the *Double 3* has 4 available performance models.
+The *highest* of these allows all the CPU cores to hit maximum utilisation, amongst other adjustments.

+In this mode, **the *Double 3* will sometimes crash entirely**; that is, the head will stop reporting a heartbeat to the developer interface.
+Sometimes it recovers from this after a short while (respawning multiple hardware and software elements), and other times a complete reboot will be needed.

+The only way this can reasonably be mitigated is to make sure additional features don't (arbitrarily) demand 'too much' of the onboard processing.
+In the case of the [rear-view camera]() feature, this involved reducing the resolution of the streams.

+> CPU thermals can reach the low 70s°C when the room is approx. 21°C, and whilst the *NVIDIA Jetson* claims an operating temperature of up to 80°C, it may be programmed to throttle/bail entirely below that temperature.
+Alternatively, power draw from the USB port for the rear-view camera might be reducing the available power for the CPU.
+Or, it might be something else; *Double Robotics* self-proclaim that they don't really test these developer-only modes.

 ## Sensor calibration and spawning
 Sometimes when the *Double 3* boots it repeatedly attempts and fails to respawn sensors, seemingly indefinitely.
 This is usually the front depth (*RealSense*) sensor, but can be the others, too.
 This is either a soft lock for features (e.g., click-to-drive) or a hard lock because the robot refuses to drive (due to insufficient data for collision avoidance).
 The *Double 3* needs to be rebooted until it eventually works.